bluebirz/bluebirz.github.io/_posts/2019-10-15-problem-solving.md

     - *Location-based researches*
     - *Competitor studies*

-I’ve just written in short.
-In real case we need the real information, don’t we?
+I've just written in short.
+In real case we need the real information, don't we?

 ### Key points